Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/environment/creatures/crab-boss.md

 * [Q&A: Are we ever going to see a new enemy type?](../../../transcriptions/yt-Kxq543wzKcY.md) https://www.youtube.com/watch?v=Kxq543wzKcY

 ## August 25th, 2020 Livestream
+* Q&A: New enemies / creatures? https://www.youtube.com/watch?v=TDbNru0heoU
+* Q&A: Will we have more monsters? https://www.youtube.com/watch?v=shEKhZakMxQ
+* Q&A: Please make the Walking Bean stop clipping? https://www.youtube.com/watch?v=wTbRzvQ8ZLY
 * Q&A: New enemies / creatures? https://clips.twitch.tv/WonderfulNurturingYamYouWHY
 * Q&A: Will we have more monsters? https://clips.twitch.tv/GrotesqueDelightfulLyrebirdPrimeMe